 Calcot School serves a large area on the western side of Reading.
 A map, detailing the designated area, is available.
-The school caters for children of both sexes from 7-11 years of age.
+The school caters for children from 3-11 years of age.
 Calcot Infant and Nursery School and Calcot Junior School are all on one site.
 We work closely together to ensure continuity for the children.
 The schools are led by one Headteacher.
 The school is usually organised into single age groups.
-Our current planned admission number per year is 84.
+Our current planned admission number per year is 77.

 The West Berkshire Council Admission Policy has been adopted by the Federated Governing Board.
 For a copy please contact the school office, or for further advice please contact the Headteacher.

 Prospective parents are welcome to visit the school.
 The Headteacher is always pleased to discuss any aspects of education so please telephone for an appointment.
 We really welcome the opportunity to show families around the school as this allows you the chance to get a feel for the school and see us in action.

 We welcome children into our school nursery the term after they turn three.
 However, parents are welcome to contact the school directly and place their child onto our nursery waiting list when the child turns two.
 Admission for our nursery are organised directly by the school and admission forms and information packs can be requested via the school office.